Texas Court Records

 - Wrongful parking

-- Operating a business with no proper licence
+- Operating a business with no proper license

 - Littering